clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 {% endhighlight %}

+If you are interested in how I created the choice xml above please see the following links: [Office 2011 Choices Explained](https://jamfnation.jamfsoftware.com/discussion.html?id=13946#responseChild84049), & [Munki Wiki ChoiceChangeXML](https://github.com/munki/munki/wiki/ChoiceChangesXML)

 > Okay, makes sense - thanks for the clarification.
 MAU is designed to be independent from the apps, so it is considered ​*optional*​ ….you’re fully supported if you want to omit it from your installs.
 However, the same is not true for the licensing and fonts/frameworks/proofing tools packages - those are required
 >